oliverstickel/oliverstickel.github.io/index.md

 **Methods** - User-centered teachning and learning, Constructionism, mixed-methods, action and field research, participatory methods, (Maker-)spaces as a method.

-## Community roles

-I co-organized [Fab:UNIverse](fab-universe.de) multiple times and maintain its website (it's a conference for Fab Lab managers at universities).
-I've also (co-)organized a lot of different events, temporary (Maker)spaces and meetups such as the Usability Day Siegen (2014-2018).

-I have been an elected member of different bodies of (self)-governance such as the Senate commission on Strategic University Development at Uni Siegen and head of the student representatives ("Fachschaftsräte") at Uni Duisburg-Essen and at Uni Siegen respectively.
-I've also occasionally been asked to fill roles in regional and national expert committees (mostly in relation to innovation and community spaces).

-As a researcher, I was reviewer/chair for conferences and journals like [CHI](https://dl.acm.org/conference/chi/proceedings), [JCSCW](https://www.springer.com/journal/10606), [C&T](https://dl.acm.org/conference/c-n-t) or [M&C](https://mensch-und-computer.de/).

 ## Publications

 Iris Bockermann, Jan Borchers, Anke Brocker, Marcel Lahaye, Antje Moebus, Stefan Neudecker, Oliver Stickel, Melanie Stilz, Daniel Wilkens, René Bohne, Volkmar Pipek, Heidi Schelhowe - [**Handbuch Fab Labs: Einrichtung, Finanzierung, Betrieb, Forschung & Lehre**](https://www.bombini-verlag.de/shop/handbuch-fab-labs/) (an open access book on managing academic Fab Labs).
 Bombini-Verlag (2021).